Benkovski, Varna Province

 Benkovski is a village in the Avren Municipality in Varna Province in Northeast Bulgaria.
 The village is home to over 650 permanent residents, with roughly 40 temporary or seasonal residents.
+There are 2 grocery shops, and 2 hardware stores.
+There is a Kindergarten and 2 playgrounds.
+This small village is named after Georgi Benkovski.

 Village life

 The village holiday falls on the last Sunday of September.
 There are several institutions that support local village life; the Zora Community Center, a kindergarten, an Aerobics club for both youth and adults, and a football club.

 Economy

 Agriculture is the main industry in the village, with a focus on plum and sour cherry orchards.
 The SECASTA Company produces carved stone from a quarry near the village for the manufacture of fireplaces and is a major distributor of Deauville Fireplace products.
 There are also two furniture-making companies, a yacht sail making and repair workshop and a commercial snail farm in the village.